International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 While feeling negative emotions is natural, it’s crucial to be mindful of how these feelings are channelled.
 Your anger might feel uncontrollable, but misdirected rage could be counterproductive to your healing journey.

 At this stage, the hurt partner might begin to retrospectively connect the dots, piecing together past incidents and behaviours that now make sense.
+Perhaps they pinned the events on you or on themselves, rationalising behaviours or dismissing red flags to maintain trust in the relationship.

 Such feelings can be worsened by the fear that expressing this anger might lead to the irrevocable loss of the partner you still deeply care for.